Office: Room 6222, Law School

-Prior to her appointment at the University of Wisconsin Law School, Casey was an associate at Kean Miller LLP in Baton Rouge, LA, a business and litigation firm in the capital region.
-Casey specialized in construction litigation for both private and public constructions and in construction contract negotiations for clients building drilling spars and floating production systems on the Outer Continental Shelf in the Gulf of Mexico.
+Prior to her appointment at the University of Wisconsin Law School, Casey was an associate at Kean Miller LLP in Baton Rouge, LA.
+Casey specialized in construction litigation for both private and public constructions, transactional drafting, and construction contract negotiations for clients building floating production systems on the Outer Continental Shelf in the Gulf of Mexico.

 Casey is expected to receive an LL.M. from the University of Wisconsin Law School in May 2015.
 Casey has a J.D./D.C.L. from Louisiana State University, Paul M. Hebert School of Law, where she graduated magna cum laude, served as the Executive Senior Editor of Vol. 70 of the Louisiana Law Review, worked as a research assistant to Professor Andrea Beauchamp Carroll and Professor Ronald J. Scalise, Jr., and served as a judicial extern to Judge Dennis of the U.S. Fifth Circuit Court of Appeals in New Orleans.
 Casey has a B.A. from Rice University in Houston, Texas.